PavanRangani/docs/docs/prd/tax/tax-components.md

     - Shows `Sent on` date.
   - Final Year
     - Shows checkmark if the `Final Year` checkbox is selected.
+  - Auto
+    - This column is applicable only when any components of this return is auto carryforwarded.
+    - If component is auto created by system, shows `✔` otherwise `-`.
   - Permanent/Current Notes
     - If a note is too long, show it in multiline.
     - Shows `Permanent` and `Current` note in the single column.